 - Allow your child/teen the chance to take steps to meet their big challenges, taking responsibility for their own relationships — even when you know you could do it faster and better.

-- Be sure and consider how you can create the conditions to support their success (like offering coaching or guided open-ended questions to prompt thinking) so that your child/teen learns to become their own best problem solver.
+- Be sure to consider how you can create the conditions to support their success (like offering coaching or guided open-ended questions to prompt thinking) so that your child/teen learns to become their own best problem solver.